undont/supplyscan/README.md

 ```

 Replace `/Users/you` with your home directory path.
 The `-v` flag mounts it at the same path inside the container (read-only), so file paths work naturally.

+The `--pull always` flag ensures Docker checks for image updates on every invocation, so you always run the latest version.

 **Tighter access**: To limit access to a specific folder, mount it at the same path: